 Athletes and sports competitors typically do the following:

 Being an athlete involves more than competing in athletic events.
-Athletes spend most days practicing skills and improving teamwork under the guidance of a coach or a sports instructor.
-They review videotapes to critique and improve their own performances and techniques.
-Athletes must also study their opponents' tendencies and weaknesses so as to gain a competitive advantage.
+Athletes spend most days practicing their skills and improving teamwork under the guidance of a coach or a sports instructor.
+They review videotapes to critique and improve their own performance and technique.
+Athletes also must study their opponents' tendencies and weaknesses so as to gain a competitive advantage.

 Some athletes work regularly with fitness trainers and instructors to gain muscle and stamina and to prevent injury.
 Because of the physical demands required by many sports, career-ending injuries are always a risk.
 Even minor injuries may put a player at risk of replacement.